KaranSinghDev/Legacy-Hardware-Integration-Gateway/README.md

 you write the same Python script that every other engineer has written for the last twenty years.
 That script dies with the project.

-**OpenBench fixes this once.** Describe your instrument in a YAML file.
+**LHIG fixes this once.** Describe your instrument in a YAML file.
-OpenBench connects, translates in real time, and republishes the readings to OPC UA (the industrial standard), MQTT (the IoT standard), and your preferred dashboard, all at once.
+It connects, translates in real time, and republishes the readings to OPC UA (the industrial standard), MQTT (the IoT standard), and your preferred dashboard, all at once.
 One small daemon, one config file.
 The lab bench becomes a first-class citizen of the modern